ist-dsi/slurm-cookbook/README.md

 default['slurm']['group']                                      # group to configure slurm as, usually 'slurm'

+default['slurm']['uid']                                        # Slurm user ID, common to all nodes, our default is 999, just before user land id's

+default['slurm']['gid']                                        # Slurm group ID, common to all nodes, our default is 999, just before user land id's

 default['proxy']['http']                                       # proxy address for use with apt, mariadb, and system environment
 ```
 ### Munge